cognitedata/power-ops-sdk/CONTRIBUTING.md

 ### Changing Containers
-Changing the containers requires dropping existing containers and recereating the changed ones.
+Changing the containers requires dropping existing containers and recreating the changed ones.
 This is currently not supported by the `powerops` CLI, so you will have to do it using `cdf-tk`, i.e., `cognite-toolkit`, directly.

 **Note** There is currently no support for only dropping a single container, you will have to drop every container